ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-01-18-nier-chip-fuse-guide.md

 \end{align*}
 $$

-Which produces the lowest cost for a +4 chip (check the table).
+Notice that even if we fused a diamond chip to a non-diamond one, they still produced the lowest cost for a +4 chip (check the table).
 It doesn't work on even numbers because *math*.
-Let's say we have a diamond chip "Weapon Attack Up +2 [6]" and a non-diamond chip "Weapon Attack Up +2 [7]":
+For example, say we have a diamond chip "Weapon Attack Up +2 [6]" and a non-diamond chip "Weapon Attack Up +2 [7]."
+Their cost is computed as:

 $$
 \begin{align*}